NEWS

 Representative Image Source: Getty Images | Andrey Semanov

-When @MAstronomers shared a photo of the intricate wall in a tweet, Bill Gates himself reposted the tweet with his response, “The periodic table reminds me of how one discovery can lead to countless others.”
-“When you walk into my office, one of the first things you see is a huge version of the periodic table.
-It includes examples or representations of all 118 elements,” Gates further wrote in Gates Notes.
-When students from Radboud University visited Gates’ office for a tour, they noticed that the periodic table featured eye-catching displays of elements, each encased inside a glass cube in the lattice.
-Each cube was labeled with a two-letter symbol that described the element name, like Au for gold and Pt for platinum.
+When @MAstronomers shared a photo of the wall on Twitter, Gates reposted it, saying, “The periodic table reminds me of how one discovery can lead to countless others.”
+He further elaborated on Gates Notes, writing, “When you walk into my office, one of the first things you see is a huge version of the periodic table, featuring examples or representations of all 118 elements.”
+During a tour of Gates' office, students from Radboud University noticed that each glass cube in the lattice displayed an element, labeled with its two-letter symbol, like Au for gold and Pt for platinum.

 The scintillating display also depicts how the elements on the table look in real life through objects including a platinum razor blade, a tiny radium-painted alarm clock that glows in the dark, shimmering flakes of gold, and a bottle of Pepto Bismol to show bismuth.
 Each case also features the element’s atomic number.
 For uranium, a dish is kept behind lead glass to prevent the impact of radiation.
 Whereas, potassium and sodium are dipped in oil in hermetically sealed capsules to prevent them from igniting.